 - Place the chocolate chips in a heatproof bowl.
 In a small saucepan on low heat, bring the heavy cream to a boil then pour over the chocolate chips.
 Do not stir.

 - Allow to sit for 3 minutes then stir till smooth.
 Allow to cool slightly before using.

 ASSEMBLING THE CUPCAKES

-- Cut each cupcake in half horizontally and spread 1 tbsp of vanilla cream on the bottom of each cupcake.
+- Cut each cupcake in half horizontally using a serrated knife and spread 1 tablespoon of vanilla cream on the bottom of each cupcake.
 Place the tops back on the cupcakes.

 - Spoon the glaze over the cupcakes and enjoy!

 Please note that nutritional values are created by an online calculator and should only be used as an estimate.